cyclus/cyclus.github.com/source/arche/toolkit.rst

     #pragma cyclus var {'capacity': 'buf_cap'}
     cyclus::toolkit::ResourceBuff mybuf;

-You can read the `API documentation
+You can read the `ResourceBuff API documentation
 <http://fuelcycle.org/cyclus/api/classcyclus_1_1toolkit_1_1ResourceBuff.html>`_ for
 more details on how to use the buffer.